Select Page

 Harm – Healing – Wholeness

-This website takes you through learning about the past harm, the current situation for Indigenous people in the US, and how to enter into the process which only after learning, can lead to wholeness which is an aspirational hope for tomorrow.
+This website takes you through learning about the past harm, the current situation for Indigenous people in the US, and how to enter into the process which only after learning, can lead to wholeness, an aspirational hope for tomorrow.

 HOW DID THIS EVOLVE?